bmancuso3/challenge-2-uta/README.md

 Challenge 2 for UTA Coding Bootcamp

 ## Description
-This challenge requires the dev to refactor a site and increase accessibility and efficiency.
+This challenge requires the dev to create a web application showcasing their initial portfolio of work.
+The focus is on any deployed projects to increase employability in the future!

 ## User Story
 ```